 - Write the main topic in a circle in the middle of the paper and then write down ideas related to the topic quickly around the circle.

-- Set a timer that is visible by all working on this project.
+- Set a timer that is visible to all working on this project.

 Step 2 – Brainstorm Ideas (Extroverted) (RIGHT BRAIN)